keboola/connection-docs/extractors/other/aws-s3/index.md

  - **Wildcard**: S3 key is used as a prefix, and all available files matching the prefix will be downloaded.
  - **Subfolders**: Available only with **Wildcard** turned on.
 The extractor will also process all subfolders.
- - **New Files Only**: The extractor will keep track of the downloaded files and will continue with the unprocessed files on the next run.
+ - **New Files Only** - The extractor will keep track of downloaded files and will continue with the unprocessed files on the next run.
+To reset the state, which keeps track of the progress and enables to continue with new files, use the **Reset State** button.
  - **Decompress**: All downloaded files will be decompressed (currently supporting ZIP and GZIP).
-All files in all archives will be imported into a single Storage table.
+All files in all archives >>>>>>> Stashed changes will be imported into a single Storage table.

 ### Save Settings